Money Talks: A Look At Female Donors' Favorite Presidential Candidates

 Female Democratic candidates, for the most part, have higher proportions of female donors, according to the Center for Responsive Politics.
 Democratic women received 48% (a total of $15.9 million for six candidates) from women vs. Democratic men, who have received 36% ($25 million for 17 candidates) from women.

-The numbers show that women are spreading their donations among the various female candidates too, according to the Center’s data.
+The numbers show that women are spreading their donations among the various female candidates, according to the Center’s data.
 With five female candidates left following Sen. Kirsten Gillibrand’s recent dropout — Sen. Elizabeth Warren, Sen. Kamala Harris, Sen. Amy Klobuchar, Marianne Williamson, and Tulsi Gabbard — this is the first time there are multiple women in the race for the highest office, so women’s spending behavior is particularly relevant here.

 Kamala Harris counts women as 53% of her donor base and has raised $6.6 million from 8,633 donors, Elizabeth Warren counts women as 50% of her donor base and has raised $3.8 million from 12,271 donors, and Amy Klobuchar counts women as 47% of her donor base and has raised $2.5 million from 2,663 donors.
 Gillibrand, who recently left the race, touted her 55%-female donor base as an asset, and had founded female donor circles in several cities around the country — circles many of whose members then went on to donate to the other female candidates, a strategy Gillibrand supported. “‘If you want a woman to be on the ticket, give to all of them.’
 That’s what she always says,” Stefanie Conahan, Gillibrand’s finance director, told Politico in April.
 By contrast, candidates like Bernie Sanders, Joe Biden, and Pete Buttigieg all have a female donor base in the 30-40% range.